 - To mechanical Hue dimmer and Tap switches, if you don’t have access to a phone or tablet.

-We we show you how to use the Official Philips Hue app to make the DIY sunrise wake up alarm, use IFTTT.com (If this then that) to program your lights for various alarms and scenarios.
-Finally we will explain the features of the amazing app Sleep as Android.
+We show you how to use the Official Philips Hue app to make the DIY sunrise wake-up alarm, use IFTTT.com (If this then that) to program your lights for various alarms and scenarios.
+Finally, we will explain the features of the amazing app Sleep as Android.

-Philips Hue, LIFX and Belkin Wemo are a few or the more quality smart lights out on the market at the moment.
+Philips Hue, LIFX, and Belkin Wemo are a few of the more quality smart lights out on the market at the moment.
 Each one has its own pros and cons so its best to stick with one brand for the full user experience.
 There are a few other brands out there that are cheaper, but the quality isn’t there yet.

 - Select “Wake up” and tap on the round plus (+) button in the bottom-right corner of the screen.
 This will add in a new routine.